The symplectic cohomology of magnetic cotangent bundles: Proof of the main theorem

+\begin{rem} The delay parameter $\rho$ controls the size of the compact subset over which the slope of $H$ is kept small. \end{rem}

 \begin{thm} Fix a Riemannian metric $g$ on $N$ with non-degenerate time 1 geodesic flow, and a conical almost complex structure $J$ on $T^*N$.
-For each $a\in\R$ which is not in the period spectrum of the geodesic flow, there is a family of linear Hamiltonians $H_{a,g}^\rho$ all of which have slope $a$ near infinity and which are monotone decreasing in $\rho$ and such that the following holds: There is a constant $C=C(a,\rho,J)$ which is monotone decreasing in $\rho$, satisfies $\inf_{\rho}C(a,\rho,J)=1$ and such that for $\rho\in\R_+$ and any $(H^{\rho}_{g,a},J)$-continuation Floer trajectory from $\sigma_0$ to $\sigma_1$ we have
+For each $a\in\R$ which is not in the period spectrum of the geodesic flow, pick a Hamiltonian $H^{\rho}_a$ depending on the delay parameter $\rho\in\R_+$ as above.
+Let $\K$ be a compact set of magnetic forms in the $C^{\infty}$ topology.
+Then there is a function $C=C(a,\rho,g,J,\K)$ which is \begin{itemize}